darkwark/Photoshop/Shapes/README.md

 circle.scale(2.5);
 ```

-Change shape's color to red
+Change shape's color.
+You can either enter HEX code or use `SolidColor` object
 ```
-var red = new SolidColor();
-    red.rgb.hexValue = "FF0000";

-circle.setColor(red);
+circle.setColor("FF0000");
+circle.setColor(app.foregroundColor);
 ```

 Set shape as active layer
 ```
 circle.setActive();
 ```

-You can always access layer object using `circle.layer` property and do regular stuff with ArtLayer

 You can also chain methods like this:
 ```